How can I know what I think until I see what I say?

 Tell us who you are and how you got here.

 I was ten when my school principal phoned to tell me I had won first place in the school’s hobby show.
 It meant a trophy with my name on it! and a sleek red ribbon to glue in my scrapbook.

 I was stunned.

 A plain black binder of poetry had shut down the arts and craft hobbyists.
 Theirs were creations to admire.
-My poems and limericks had won praise at home but this was the real world.
+My poems and limericks had won praise at home.
+This was the real world.

 Words mattered, I learned.
 My words.

 Newly confident, I concluded an audience was needed.
 I began to corral the neighbourhood kids to my backyard to sit on plastic lawn chairs and watch my dramatization of fairy tales.
 They were a motley audience; there no doubt to see if I could get through my lines wearing a large paper mâché monster head.
 It had tiny holes not quite big enough to see through.
 There are days I’m still wearing that costume piece but I’ve cut bigger holes since then.

-At summer camp and high school, the audience grew a little as I further explored the stage lights.
+The audience grew a little at summer camp and high school as I further explored the stage lights.
 My performances were fantastic flops until I played the promiscuous actress Lois Lane and fell in love with the lead actor.
 The scripts belonged to others.
 My own writing was limited to diaries, stuffed with teen rants and angst.

 In my final year of high school, I enrolled in an advanced English class.
 Our teacher, Ms. Weppler, had unruly hair and kooky eyes but she let us muck about in our musings and daydreams.
 In third term, I made a mock documentary about my school.
 Nothing about it was homework.
 At the top of my final written essay, she scrawled a large pencil A plus and wrote in the margins,

 You are a natural.
 A writer!